BruceHunter/HomeBrewedPoker/README.md

 ## About HomeBrewedPoker

-HomeBrewedPoker is a free, open source Poker framework.
+HomeBrewedPoker is a free, open source Poker framework for .NET Core.
 Founded and maintained by [Bruce Hunter].

 ## Build